MARKETProtocol/docs/source/includes/_API-authentication.md

 curl -X GET -k -H 'Authorization: Bearer [TOKEN]' -i 'https://api.mpexchange.io'
 ```

-The MARKETProtocol API uses JWT bearer tokens sent in the Authorization header for authenticating
+The MPX API uses JWT bearer tokens sent in the Authorization header for authenticating
 requests.
 Any ETH address can obtain a valid JWT without further registration.

 ## Obtain an unsigned token and nonce.